Opportunities for Cambridge students

 Japanese Language and Japan Studies Programme (JLSP) at Nihon University in Japan

-Graduating and Graduate Students from Cambridge University have a unique opportunity to spend three months immersed in Japanese language and culture.
+Graduating and Graduate Students from Pembroke College have a unique opportunity to spend three months immersed in Japanese language and culture.
 Tuition fees are waived by Nihon University for the three successful applicants for the autumn term (12 September-4 December 2017), and the three for the spring session (10 January-29 March 2018).
 The programme includes intensive Japanese language tuition and in addition courses designed to explore Japanese society and culture taught in English.
 The programme also includes social events and field trips to broaden the experience of the country and its culture.

 Participants will need to cover:

 - Accommodation (approx. £135/month) – single room with breakfast and dinner

 - Living costs and personal expenditure (approx. £400/month)

 - Commuter pass (approx. £70/month)

 - Flights to and from Japan